tillwenke/tillwenke.github.io/_posts/2023-01-01-e-resident.md

 ---
 layout: post
-title:  "On how to (not) become a Estonian e-resident"
+title:  "On how to (not) become an Estonian e-resident"
 author: Till Wenke
 section: random
 ---